bPlugins/timeline-block-free/readme.txt

 = Feedback =
 - Did you like this plugin?
 Dislike it?
 Have a feature request?
-[Please share your feedback with us]hare your feedback with us]hare your feedback with us](mailto:support@bplugins.com 'Send feedback')
+[Please share your feedback with us](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =